rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Quantum Harmonic Oscillator.md

 Unlike the classical sense, the quantum one cannot have a zero energy level (due to [[Uncertainty Principle]]).

-In a classical picture the system reflects once is reaches a point, so in a quantum system although it won't reflect, the wave function must have a standing wave point at those end points.
+In a classical picture the system reflects once is reaches a point, so in a quantum system although it won't reflect, the wave function must have a standing wave point at those endpoints.

 The probability of finding a particle can be past the classically forbidden region due to [[Quantum Tunnelling]]